harry438/passenger_nginx_rails_sample_app/README.md

 ## Configure **Staging** environment in your application
 - Update *database.yml*
-  - Add section “staging”
+  - Add section **staging**
   - We’ll update it with valid details later in this tutorial
-- Add new environment file and copy+paste content of “*/environments/production.rb*” file for now
+- Add new environment file */config/environments/staging.rb* and copy+paste content of “*/environments/production.rb*” file for now
-  - /config/environments/staging.rb
 - Commit and push changes in git repository

 ## Launch EC2 instance